ternandsparrow/specify-docker-compositions/README.md

 1. Update the `image:` attribute in the Specify 7 sections of your `docker-compose.yml` file to select the new version of Specify 7.

+## Changes for Specify 7.6

+The recipes provided in this repository have been updated for the latest release of Specify 7.
+If you are upgrading from a previous version you will need to make the following adjustments:

+1. Update the `image:` attribute in the Specify 7 sections of your `docker-compose.yml` file to select the new version of Specify 7.

 2. If you are updating the version of Specify 6 at the same time you will have to update the `image:` attribute in the Specify 6 section of your `docker-compose.yml` file to select the new version of Specify 6 as